 The population of the RVTPO Study Area is approximately 230,000, and covers the Cities of Roanoke and Salem, the Town of Vinton, and the urbanized portions of the Counties of Bedford, Botetourt, Roanoke and Montgomery.
-The TPO study area, also known as the metropolitan planning area, is required to include the Census Urbanized Area (currently based on the 2010 Census) and the area that is expected to be urbanized in the next 20 years.
+The RVTPO study area, also known as the metropolitan planning area, is required to include the Census Urbanized Area (currently based on the 2010 Census) and the area that is expected to be urbanized in the next 20 years.
 Click here for a PDF map, or click here for an interactive map.
 A Metropolitan Planning Organization (MPO) with an urbanized area boundary population of 200,000 and above is also designated as a Transportation Management Area (TMA) by the Secretary of Transportation.
 After the 2010 Census, Roanoke became a TMA.
 Financial support comes primarily from federal transportation funding, with matching funds provided by the seven member localities and the Virginia Department of Transportation and the Virginia Department of Rail and Public Transportation.
 Planning and administrative staff is provided by the Roanoke Valley-Alleghany Regional Commission which also serves as the fiscal agent.

 Key Functions of the Roanoke Valley Transportation Planning Organization

 The Roanoke Valley Area Transportation Planning Organization (RVTPO) develops four key documents that are the backbone of transportation planning and programming in the region — the Long- Range Transportation Plan, the Transportation Improvement Program, the Congestion Management Plan, and the Unified Planning Work Program.

 The Constrained Long-Range Multimodal Transportation Plan (CLRMTP) guides the region in creating a more efficient, responsive and environmentally-sensitive transportation system over the next 20+ years.
 The plan examines transportation trends/issues and offers a list of specific projects for addressing the region’s mobility needs.
 The CLRMTP is updated every five years with amendments as need in the years between.